 Q1: Is there anything you are doing/plan to do differently 2020 than you did in 2019/the last couple of years?

-Mike King (Managing Director @ iPullRank): We’ve been threatening for years to be like, we’re only doing 10x everything, we’re not doing anything for clients unless it’s 10x.
+Mike King (Founder and CEO @iPullRank): We’ve been threatening for years to be like, we’re only doing 10x everything, we’re not doing anything for clients unless it’s 10x.
 This year, we are actually doing that.
 We’re turning down content assets if the client is like, “oh, we don’t need images for that, just rank the keywords”.
 I think that by doing so, we are going to set ourselves apart for generating the links through passive link acquisition rather than just doing outreach for everything.

 Q2: What enterprise-specific strategies are you using today that you find effective?